Stephen Emmott: Book

 10 Billion was published as a book in 2013.

-The Guardian's John Gray concluded that, “The shift in thinking that will be needed if we are to prepare ourselves for living in a different world begins with reading Emmott's indispensable book.”
-Clive Cookson of the Financial Times said the book was “a stark, simple and short warning about the coming catastrophe, which [Emmott] feels is inevitable, resulting from human population [growing from 7bn to 10 Billion] and over-exploitation of the world’s resources.”
-In a review of 10 Billion in Nature, Hania Zlotnik noted: “His slim, even terse book [presenting] his view on the “unprecedented planetary emergency we've created” — primarily examines the transformation of the global environment by human activity, a transformation that includes climate change, increasing water shortages and growing urbanization.
-Emmott's assessment of the capacity of people and technology to prevent the global crises that confront us is grim.”
+The Guardian's John Gray concluded that, "The shift in thinking that will be needed if we are to prepare ourselves for living in a different world begins with reading Emmott's indispensable book."
+Clive Cookson of the Financial Times said the book was "a stark, simple and short warning about the coming catastrophe, which [Emmott] feels is inevitable, resulting from [the living] human population [growing from 7 to 10 billion] and over-exploitation of the world's resources."
+In a review of 10 Billion in Nature, Hania Zlotnik noted: "His slim, even terse book [presenting] his view on the "unprecedented planetary emergency we've created" — primarily examines the transformation of the global environment by human activity, a transformation that includes climate change, increasing water shortages and growing urbanization.
+Emmott's assessment of the capacity of people and technology to prevent the global crises that confront us is grim."
+Kirkus Reviews analyzed the book by highlighting its portrayal of the dire consequences of human overpopulation and environmental degradation, emphasizing Emmott's authoritative background, succinct presentation, and proposed solutions while suggesting the urgency of addressing global environmental crises.

-On the Guardian’s environment network, Chris Goodall called it "error-strewn, full of careless exaggeration and weak on basic science.”
+On The Guardian's environment network, Chris Goodall called it "error-strewn, full of careless exaggeration and weak on basic science."

 Film

 10 Billion was made into a feature-length documentary film, produced by Oxford Film & Television directed by Peter Webber.
 It was supported financially by Ingenious Media, Prince Albert II of Monaco Foundation, Sky Atlantic, HanWay Films and the Roland Mouret Foundation.
-It was premiered at London's Curzon cinema in December 2015, and screened at cinemas worldwide.
+It premiered at London's Curzon Cinema in December 2015 and screened at cinemas worldwide.
 Subsequently, it premiered on Sky Atlantic in 2016.